Nicki Gurr (B.Ed, B.Sc) –

 Nicki’s handling philosophy emphasizes handling predominantly with naturally understood cues by her dogs; cues that require little or no translation time by the dog, delivered early enough, so that the dog can quickly and confidently process the changes of direction on course without ever questioning which obstacle is to be taken next.

 “My language is English, my dogs’ language is motion – where I move, how I move, when I move – They’ll respond to my motion whether I want them to or not.
-Learning to speak ‘motion’ is much easier than teaching my dogs to speak English”.
+Today’s courses are challenging and really put a Handler’s skillset/toolbox to the test.”

-She has worked with many students eager to learn more about motion based handling and has helped many discover what their dogs already knew!
-She has worked with beginners to World Team Members.
+She has worked with many students and just as many breeds.
+Her strengths as an instructor are in the details.
+She has worked with Novice beginners to experienced World Team Members.
+She has helped many discover what their dogs already knew!
 Her experience training and competing with both large and small dogs has made her very well versed in the challenges presented to handlers on course.
-Nicki is a Masters Judge with the AAC
+Nicki is a Masters Judge with the AAC and UKI.

 She began agility with her first Border Collie, Toby, in 1999 and was hooked after the first lesson!
-“I have been blessed with 7 wonderful dogs to play & train with in the past 15 years – all of them teaching me how to be a better communicator on course.
-Six have earned their ATChC (Canadian Championship title) and the new kid on the block is about to start trialling in November of 2014.”
+“I have been blessed with 8 wonderful dogs to play & train with in the past 17 years – all of them teaching me how to be a better communicator on course.
+Six have earned their ATChC (Canadian Championship title) and the new kid on the block is about to start trialling in UKI this Fall.”
 In addition to being on course as a competitor, she is also a Masters judge with the Agility Association of Canada and UKI agility.
-She has been enjoying the view from centre ring for 13 years.
-Teaching and judging are fuel for her own learning as well as others – “I enjoy teaching my students as much as I enjoy running my dogs!”
+She has been enjoying the view from centre ring for 15 years.
+Teaching and judging are fuel for her own learning as well as others –

 About Nicki’s Dogs